Keto Pumpkin Cheesecake

 Bake cheesecake

-Pour keto cheesecake filling on top of crust in the springform pan.
+Pour cheesecake filling on top of crust in the springform pan.
 Place pan on a cookie sheet.
 Bake at 450°F for 10 minutes.
 Lower heat to 200°F and continue baking until center of the cheesecake reaches an internal temperature of 150°F (about 1- 1 1/2 hours).
 Remove from oven.
 Let cool for a few minutes then slide a knife around the edges to loosen from the sides.
 Continue cooling at room temperature for 1-2 hours before wrapping with plastic wrap and placing in the refrigerator to finishing cooling (about 3 hours).
 To unmold cheesecake from the springform pan, flip the latch to remove the side.
 Let cheesecake stand at room temperature for about 30 minutes before serving.